-Establishment of the UPEI Action Plan Advisory Group (Advisory Group)
+Establishment of the Advisory Group

-In response to the recommendations outlined in the review and initial town hall sessions, UPEI committed to the development of an Advisory Group with broad community representation to provide feedback on the development of the UPEI Action Plan.
+In response to the recommendations outlined in the UPEI Review and initial town hall sessions, UPEI committed to the development of an Advisory Group with broad community representation to provide feedback on the development of the UPEI Action Plan.
 To encourage broad perspectives and input, UPEI encouraged community members with an interest in contributing to the consultation process to indicate their interest in participating through an open call for expressions of interest.
 In addition, unions representing unionized faculty and staff at UPEI each had the opportunity to appoint a member to be a part of the Advisory Group.